vinaykrishna64/Crypter/README.md

 ## Notes

-The morse tree used for Crypter is a randomnly extended version of a standard morse tree which includes lower case letters and all characters on a US english layout keyboard.
+The encryption used is more or less basic.
+The key generater shuffles the 95 character array and maps it to the original array after which it rewrites the text document using the key.
+It then uses the morse table below to write it in morse code.

+Example:
+- let's say our system has only the 6 characters \[a 1 b 2 c 3 \]
+- the key generated would be 5 4 3 6 2 1
+- this basicaly means replace 'a' with the 5th element..which is 'c' and  'b' with the 4th element..which is '2'......and so on
+- if you encrypt bacc3112 using the above key it would be 2c11a223
+- This considering our 95 character array would result in  95!(factorial) combinations which is around 10^147 combinations

+In it's current form the morse layer is redundant.
+For the reason that if some one has the table attached below, they can easily decipher the morse layer.
+The current implementation of the tree has standard morse code for 26 uppercase alphabet and 10 numbers but the rest was randomnly assigend(on my whim) which does provide some protection.
+In it's ideal implementation one can make their own morse code for each character or shuffle the tree provided to make a key similar to the one made for characters in this program.

+ALternatively, one can manually rearrange morse codes using the source code provided and distribute the program privately.
+This will make the morse layer undecrpytable as you would shuffle 95 characters in dot and dashes.
+The other layer is a basic one-one mapped key for encryption which is being currently used.
+The morse layer implemented this is way is truely random as one can assign a true random sequence of dots and dashes to each character.

+A practical implementation of the proposed alternate method would be to have two keys one for morse table and one for character encryption by shuffling.

+## Morse Table

 <img src="https://github.com/vinaykrishna64/Crypter/blob/main/source_code/pics_for_readme/Tree.jpg" width="800" height="600" />

+note: The morse tree used for Crypter is a randomnly extended version of a standard morse tree which includes lower case letters and all characters on a US english layout keyboard.
 note: some character used such as '\n','\t' are not in the tree due plot interpreter issues in MATLAB.
 Check the table below for a complete list.

-Morse table

 | Character | Code |
 | ------ | ---- |